Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 What is the output of the workflow?
 ---------------------------------

-The workflow generates reports with feature counts and area fraction in reference atlas regions, and point clouds that can be used to visualise the features in 3D reference space using our Meshview Atlas Viewer.
+The QUINT workflow generates reports with feature counts and area fraction in reference atlas regions, and point clouds that can be used to visualise the features in 3D reference space using our Meshview Atlas Viewer.

 .. image:: images/results.PNG